AustinReese/UsedVehicleSearch/README.md

 # Craigslist Filter
 #### In Development...

-Craigslist Filter (working title) is a web application built with python and flask which scrapes data about vehicles for sale from all Craigslist pages in America and allows users to filter them by criteria such as city, price, manufacturer, and odometer.
+Craigslist Filter (working title) is a web application built with python and flask which scrapes used car sales data weekly from all seperate craigslist sites in the United States and allows users to filter them by criteria such as (but not limited to) city, price, manufacturer, and odometer.
 This project is currently in development.

 View the application [here](https://craigslist-filter.herokuapp.com/)